duncanabraham/thortoise/README.md

 ## the thinking tortoise

 ## What?
-Simply put, this is a robotics project to animate a 4 legged garden crawler robot.
+Simply put, this is a robotics project to animate a ~~4 legged~~ tracked garden crawler robot.
 The goal is to have a machine that can identify and remove weeds using some AI and also plant grass seed in the bare patches using the mulched weeds as nutrients.